 Policy makers and researchers have long been interested in how potential changes to the personal income tax system affect the size of the overall economy.
-Earlier this year, for example, Representative Dave Camp (R-MI) proposed a sweeping reform to the income tax system that would reduce rates, greatly pare back subsidies in the tax code, and maintain revenue- and distributionalneutrality (Committee on Ways and Means 2014).
+In 2014, for example, Representative Dave Camp (R-MI) proposed a sweeping reform to the income tax system that would reduce rates, greatly pare back subsidies in the tax code, and maintain revenue levels and the distribution of tax burdens across income classes (Committee on Ways and Means 2014).

 In this paper, we focus on how tax changes affect economic growth.
-We focus on two types of tax changes-reductions in individual income tax rates and "income tax reform."
+We focus on two types of tax changes - reductions in individual income tax rates and "income tax reform."
 We define the latter as changes that broaden the income tax base and reduce statutory income tax rates, but nonetheless maintain the overall revenue levels and the distribution of tax burdens implied by the current income system.
-Our focus is on individual income tax reform, leaving consideration of reforms to the corporate income tax (for which, see Toder and Viard 2014) and reforms that focus on consumption taxes for other analysis.
+Our focus is on individual income tax reform, leaving consideration of reforms to the corporate income tax (for which, see Toder and Viard 2014) and reforms that focus on consumption taxes for other analyses.

-We examine impacts on the expansion of the supply side of the economy and of potential Gross Domestic Product (GDP).
+By "economic growth," we mean expansion of the supply side of the economy and of potential Gross Domestic Product (GDP).
 This expansion could be an increase in the annual growth rate, a one-time increase in the size of the economy that does not affect the future growth rate but puts the economy on a higher growth path, or both.
-Our focus on the supply side of the economy and the long run is in contrast to the short-term phenomenon, also called "economic growth," by which a boost in aggregate demand, in a slack economy, can raise GDP and help align actual GDP with potential GDP.
+Our focus on the supply side of the economy in the long run is in contrast to the short-term phenomenon, also called "economic growth," by which a boost in aggregate demand, in a slack economy, can raise GDP and help align actual GDP with potential GDP.

 The importance of the topics addressed here derive from the income tax's central role in revenue generation, its impact on the distribution of after-tax income, and its effects on a wide variety of economic activities.
-The importance is only heightened by recent weak economic performance, concerns about the long-term economic growth rate, and concerns about the long-term fiscal status of the federal government.
+The importance is only heightened by concerns about the longterm economic growth rate (Gordon 2016; Summers 2014) and concerns about the long-term fiscal status of the federal government (Auerbach and Gale 2016).

-We find that, while there is no doubt that tax policy can influence economic choices, it is by no means obvious, on an ex ante basis, that tax rate cuts will ultimately lead to a larger economy.
-While the rate cuts would raise the after-tax return to working, saving, and investing, they would also raise the after-tax income people receive from their current level of activities, which lessens their need to work, save, and invest.
+We find that, while there is no doubt that tax policy can influence economic choices, it is by no means obvious, on an ex ante basis, that tax rate cuts will ultimately lead to a larger economy in the long run.
+While rate cuts would raise the after-tax return to working, saving, and investing, they would also raise the after-tax income people receive from their current level of activities, which lessens their need to work, save, and invest.
 The first effect normally raises economic activity (through so-called substitution effects), while the second effect normally reduces it (through so-called income effects).

-In addition, if they are not financed by spending cuts, tax cuts will lead to an increase in federal borrowing, which in turn, will further reduce long-term growth.
-The historical evidence and simulation analysis is consistent with the idea that tax cuts that are not financed by immediate spending cuts will have little positive impact on growth.
-On the other hand, tax rate cuts financed by immediate cuts in unproductive spending will raise output.
+The financing of tax cuts significantly affects its impact on long-term growth.
+Tax cuts financed by immediate cuts in unproductive government spending could raise output, but tax cuts financed by reductions in government investment could reduce output.
+If they are not financed by spending cuts, tax cuts will lead to an increase in federal borrowing, which in turn, will reduce long-term growth.
+The historical evidence and simulation analyses suggest that tax cuts that are financed by debt for an extended period of time will have little positive impact on long-term growth and could reduce growth.